zhehaowang/icn-tutorial-app/README.md

 [ChronoSync paper](http://irl.cs.ucla.edu/~zhenkai/papers/chronosync.pdf)

 Leave mechanism: user produces a heartbeat (message type "HELLO") every 6s, if in a user in your roster does not update its sequence number in 18s, that user will be considered as left the chatroom.

-### Known Issues

-Currently working on:
-* Interest re-expression onTimeout, believed to cause multiple join/leaves without actual user behavior
-* Display unverified messages with less delay?
-* Caching leave messages when user not leaving gracefully?
-* Support for later versions of Chrome, which requires a secure source (or https deployment); createIdentityCertificate likely throws this exception, investigating
-* Feature support, for example multimedia
-* UI improvements

 ### License